BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 The recommended value for Instant games  are 2250 ms and 5000 ms for ball and draw delay respectively.

-> **Use Case:** For an ultra faced paced game combine very fast Ball and Draw Delays (1500/5000) with very small number ranges (Pick 3/10) to product a quick, instant satisfaction game.
+> **Use Case:** For an ultra faced paced game combine very fast Ball and Draw Delays (1500/5000) with very small number ranges (Pick 3/10) to create a quick, instant satisfaction game.
 {.is-success}